If you're considering whether to try online piano lessons OR piano lessons with a live teacher, this page is for you.

-However, the reality is that many of the piano tutorial online are not very good.
-And even with the good ones, you basically watch the teacher, and then pause the video while you mimic what they do.
+However, the reality is that many of the piano tutorials online are not very good.
+And even with the good ones, you basically watch the teacher and then pause the video while you mimic what they do.
 And occasionally, you’ll spend time playing along with the video.

 Another significant issue with video piano tutorials (even the relatively good ones) is limited interactivity.